D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Experiments

 \subsection{Ablation study}

 We conduct ablation study on SSv2-Full and Kinetics datasets, using ResNet-50 as the pre-trained backbone and Bi-MHM~\cite{HyRSM} as the matching metric.

-\textbf{Comparison between different Adapters.} We first compare the performance of different Adapters in Table~\ref{table3}.
-As shown in Figure~\ref{fig:introduction}, Vanilla-Adapter~\cite{Adapter} only contains the downsampling and upsampling layers with a GELU nonlinearity in between.
-As described in Section~\ref{sec:adapter}, DST-Adapter is the convolutional version of our \emph{D$^2$ST-Adapter} which follows the dual-pathway structure but models spatial and temporal pathways with 3D convolution.
+\textbf{Comparison between different Adapters.} We first compare the performance of different Adapters in Table~\ref{table_adapter}.
+Vanilla-Adapter~\cite{Adapter} only contains the downsampling and upsampling layers with a GELU nonlinearity in between.
+As described in Section `Method', DST-Adapter is the convolutional version of our \emph{D$^2$ST-Adapter} which models both the spatial and temporal pathways with 3D convolution.
 The performance of full fine-tuning is also provided for reference.
 We make following observations. \begin{itemize}[leftmargin =*, itemsep = 0pt, topsep = 0pt] \item Effect of learning temporal features by adapters.
-ST-Adapter outperforms Vanilla-Adapter distinctly, which indicates that using 3D convolution to learn joint spatio-temporal features facilitates the feature adaptation. \item Effect of disentangled encoding of the spatial and temporal features.
-The performance improvement from ST-Adapter to DST-Adapter demonstrates the effectiveness of dual-pathway adapter architecture, which allows for encoding the spatial and temporal features in a disentangled manner. \item Effect of the proposed anisotropic Deformable Spatial-Temporal Attention (aDSTA).
-Comparing our \emph{D$^2$ST-Adapter} with DST-Adapter, the proposed aDSTA yields a large performance gain, especially on the SSv2-Full dataset, which is more challenging due to the necessity of encoding temporal features. \end{itemize}
+ST-Adapter outperforms Vanilla-Adapter distinctly, which indicates that using 3D convolution to learn joint spatio-temporal features facilitates the feature adaptation. \item Effect of disentangled encoding of the spatial and temporal features is demonstrated by the performance improvement from ST-Adapter to DST-Adapter benefited from the dual-pathway adapter architecture. \item Effect of the proposed aDSTA.
+Comparing our \emph{D$^2$ST-Adapter} with DST-Adapter, the proposed aDSTA yields a large performance gain, especially on SSv2-Full which demands effective encoding of temporal features. \end{itemize}

-\textbf{Effect of configuration of the sampling kernel of aDSTA.} To investigate the effect of configuring specialized sampling kernels for aDSTA-S in the spatial pathway and aDSTA-T in the temporal pathway respectively, we additionally configure an aDSTA-Uniform module, which performs sampling with uniform density in both the spatial and temporal domains.
-Then we compare the performance of our \emph{D$^2$ST-Adapter} using two different settings, including 1) `aDSTA-Uniform', in which aDSTA-Uniform is used to model both the spatial and temporal pathways and 2) `aDSTA-S \& aDSTA-T', in which \emph{D$^2$ST-Adapter} uses aDSTA-S and aDSTA-T to model the spatial and temporal pathways respectively.
-As shown in Table~\ref{table4}, the distinct performance gap between these two settings reveals the advantage of configuring specialized sampling kernels for the spatial and temporal pathways.
+\textbf{Effect of anisotropic sampling of aDSTA.} To investigate the effect of proposed anisotropic sampling scheme of aDSTA, we compare the performance of our \emph{D$^2$ST-Adapter} using four different configurations of the aDSTA: 1) only `aDSTA-S' modeling the spatial pathway is used; 2) only `aDSTA-T' for the temporal pathway is preserved; 3) `aDSTA-Uniform' performs sampling with uniform density in both the spatial and temporal domains; and 4) `aDSTA-S \& aDSTA-T' corresponds the fully functional \emph{D$^2$ST-Adapter}.
+Table~\ref{table_sampling_densities} shows that the distinct performance gap between these two settings reveals the advantage of configuring specialized sampling densities for the spatial and temporal pathways.